tgross/devopsdaysmsp2018/content/_index.md

 # feature, not bug

 {{% note %}}
-if you can't do your job and have to close up shop, Mission.
+if you can't do your job to protect the privacy of users and have to close up shop: Mission.
 Accomplished.
 {{% /note %}}

 ---